zekemyapp/Simple_Peripheral_CC26xx_CustomBoard/README.md

 LED on DIO_11
 Button on DIO_12

+A reference design for this board can be found [here](http://www.ti.com/tool/TIDC-CC2650-UTAG)

 ## Requirements
 This example uses the Simple_Peripheral_CC26xxLP Stack provided for the CC2650 Launch Pad on the BLE Stack.